 Nothing is more important to us at Joy’s House than the safety and care of our Guests (clients).
 With that, we are doing everything in our power to ensure that we stay open to serve those most vulnerable in our community.

-Effective beginning on Monday, August 3, 2020, Joy’s House Adult Day and Caregiver Support Services in Broad Ripple and UIndy are open for Guest services from 8:00am – 5:00pm, Monday – Friday at a limited capacity.
+Effective beginning on Monday, August 3, 2020, Joy’s House Adult Day and Caregiver Support Services in Broad Ripple is open for Guest services from 8:00am – 5:00pm, Monday – Friday at a limited capacity.
+Joy’s House at UIndy is open from 8:00am – 5:00pm, Tuesday – Friday at a limited capacity.

 Our top priority is always the safety and care of our Guests (clients) and we will do everything in our power to provide the most responsible and secure setting in which to serve our seniors and/or those affected by a life-altering diagnosis.
 At this time our houses are open to Guests and staff only.

 Please call (317) 254-0828 or email Theresa Bonner, Family Care Manager at Joy’s House Broad Ripple, to make an appointment to tour or visit our house.
 Call (317) 737-2515 or email Leah Jones, Family Care Manager at Joy’s House at UIndy, to make an appointment to tour or visit our UIndy house.

 We emphasize recommendations made by the Center for Disease Control (CDC) to do your part to prevent the spread of the illness.
 These include:

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.